What is a Craniotomy?

-You can help make sure your child has the best possible surgery outcome by understanding what to expect before, during and after a craniotomy at Gillette Children’s Specialty Healthcare.
+You can help make sure your child has the best possible surgery outcome by understanding what to expect before, during and after a craniotomy at Gillette Children’s.
 Here are a few resources to help you feel more prepared:

 - Review tips to prepare for surgery at Gillette

 A week before the surgery, we will contact you to: